EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 There are a lot of different ways we can extend the network by adding convolutional layers with `layer_conv_1d()`.
 We must consider the individual characteristics of each layer, with respect to kernel size, as well as other CNN parameters we have not discussed in detail yet like stride, padding, and dilation rate.
 We also have to consider the progression of these layers within the network itself.
 The model is using an increasing number of filters in each layer, doubling the number of filters for each layer.
 This is to ensure that there are more filters later on to capture enough of the global information.

-This model is using kernel size of 5 twice.
+This model is using a kernel size of 5 twice.
 There aren't any hard rules about how you structure kernel sizes, but the sizes you choose will change what features the model can detect.

 <div class="rmdnote">
 <p>The early layers extract general or low-level features while the later layers learn finer detail or high-level features in the data.
 The choice of kernel size determines the size of these features.</p>